BwithE/postshell/README.md

     - Executes the commands locally.
     - Sends the command output back via POST.
 ## Logging:
-  - All client interactions (commands and results) are saved in per-client logs under the session_logs/ directory.
+  - All client interactions (commands and results) are saved in logs under the session_logs/ directory.

 # Disclaimer
 This is only for testing purposes, not intended for anything illegal.